St. Louis’s best investment neighborhoods

 One of the big upsides to becoming a real estate investor is becoming a bigger part of the communities where you own property.
 It’s vital that you find the right neighborhoods to invest in.
 What makes one neighborhood “good” and another neighborhood “bad”?
 It’s pretty simple—look for neighborhoods that are changing and developing, meaning they just keep getting better.
 A quick way to do this is to check property values.
 If they’re going up, chances are it’s because of increasing demand for homes there—because people know it’s good and getting better.

 Not just about price

 You can’t make a decision based purely on price action.
 With real estate, it pays to take a walk around the neighborhood where you want to buy.
 Talk to people.
 Get a feel for the people who already live there because it’s likely they’ll become your residents if you do choose to spend your real estate investment dollars there.
-There’s nothing better than a walk around the neighborhood during the fall in St. Louis.
+There’s nothing better than a walk around the neighborhood in St. Louis.

 - Benton Park: It’s been around since 1864, though in the past decade or so it’s taken on a character of its own.
 Anheuser-Busch InBev HQ is nearby, although the neighborhood used to host two now-defunct breweries of its own.
 Results gained first in Benton Park are spilling over into surrounding neighborhoods like McKinley and Marine Villa.

 - Fox Park: Just north of Benton Park but west of McKinley Heights—this is another up-and-coming neighborhood just a little farther away from the premiere Soulard neighborhood.
 Your tenants won’t have a riverfront view, but rents are definitely cheaper even if they are rising.